 diabetes: more than one-third of patients...

-Developmental orbital cysts correspond to a heterogeneous group of congenital orbital developmental anomalies with cystic component, ranging from closed sacs lined by an ectodermal epithelium, such as epidermoid and dermoid, to neoplasms as teratoma 1.
+Developmental orbital cysts correspond to a heterogeneous group of congenital orbital developmental anomalies with a cystic component, ranging from closed sacs lined by an ectodermal epithelium, such as epidermoid and dermoid, to neoplasms such as teratoma 1:

 Deviated nasal septums are a common, usually incidental, finding seen on brain and paranasal sinus CT studies.
 They are commonly seen with external nose deformities.

 Symptomatic patients can present with unilateral nasal obstruction or less commonly epistaxis, obstructiv...

 Diabetes insipidus (DI) is the deficiency or resistance to the hormone vasopressin (antidiuretic hormone), which results in polyuria and polydipsia.

 DI occurs in 3 per 100,000 people 2.

 central/neurogenic/hypothalamic: vasopressin deficie...

 Differential diagnosis for calcified masses in the mandible includes:

 Differentiated thyroid cancer staging refers to TNM staging of papillary thyroid cancer and follicular thyroid cancer.
 Anaplastic thyroid carcinoma and medullary thyroid carcinoma are staged separately.
 The following article reflects the 8th edition manual published by the American Joint Committ...